-All UofSC Columbia undergraduate students taking six or more credit hours, graduate students taking six or more hours, graduate assistants and international students must have health insurance.
+All undergraduate students on the Columbia campus taking six or more credit hours, graduate students taking six or more hours, graduate assistants and international students must have health insurance.
 Students with private insurance may waive out of the University-offered plan.
 Additional information is available from Student Health Services.